samjmartin04/FRAMS/README.md

 The scheduler comes built in with checks for the schedule produced in the 'CheckSchedule.py' file.
 The checks do not need to be run with pypy as they do not take very long to run and do not require any libraries beyond those provided automatically with Python.
 If you are using just the checks and not the schedule creator, you still need 'CheckSchedule.py', 'GlobalConstants.py', and 'GeneralFunctions.py'.
 To run these checks, you can:
  - Press enter after generating a schedule
  - Choose 'C' for Check Schedule in the 'RunFRAMS.py' menu and give the path to the schedule
- - Run `'CheckSchedule.py' 'path/to/schedule.txt'`, where 'path/to/schedule.txt' is the path to the schedule.
+ - Run `'CheckSchedule.py' 'path/to/schedule.txt'`, where 'path/to/schedule.txt' is the location of the schedule.
+Note that you can also specify `--arenas 2` to specify that this schedule is being used with 2 arenas.

 Throughout the checks, colours are used to give clarity and emphasis for different sections.
 These colours are:
  - Green - section is perfect.